Implementing a Pilot Pre-Kindergarten 3 Program in Partnership with Dorchester County Public Schools

 - Our sustainability goal is this data will demonstrate that two full years of pre-kindergarten does make a difference, as seen through improved readiness scores.
 With that data, we are hopeful DCPS will see its value and advocate to the School Board for long-term funding of this classroom, and perhaps even increase the number of Pre-K3 classrooms within the public school system.

-- We will not see any kindergarten data (KRA or DIBELS) until November 2023, once our first classroom has completed two years of school.
+- We will not see any kindergarten data (KRA or DIBELS) until early spring 2024, once our first classroom has completed two years of school.